Robert Nugent Watts: Political career

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
 The Governor General retained a strong position in the government.

 Watts stood unopposed for election to the riding of Drummond and was acclaimed to the Legislative Assembly.
 In the first Parliament, Watts was a Tory and government supporter.
-He voted in favour of the union of the Lower Canada and Upper Canada, and consistently supported the Governor General in the various disputes with the Reform group, which was campaigning for responsible government.
+He voted in favour of the union of Lower Canada and Upper Canada, and consistently supported the Governor General in the various disputes with the Reform group, which was campaigning for responsible government.
 He opposed the restructuring of the ministry in 1842 with a stronger Reform balance.